yakupgecg/JSON-File-Handler/README.md

 * Exponents
 * Scientific notation

-These features are about to be added later since.
-Why?
-Because they is very difficult to make.
+These features are about to be added later since they are rarely used.
 Exponents or scientific notations aren't as hard as Unicode which needs the support for hexadecimal numbers and a lookup table for parsing.